Arial: History

-and was digitized by Monotype at 240 DPI expressly for the 3800-3.
+and was digitized by Monotype at 240 DPI expressly for the 3800–3.

 IBM named the font Sonoran Sans Serif due to licensing restrictions and the manufacturing facility's location (Tucson, Arizona, in the Sonoran Desert), and announced in early 1984 that the Sonoran Sans Serif family, "a functional equivalent of Monotype Arial", would be available for licensed use in the 3800-3 by the fourth quarter of 1984.
 There were initially 14 point sizes, ranging from 6 to 36, and four style/weight combinations (Roman medium, Roman bold, italic medium, and italic bold), for a total of 56 fonts in the family.
 Each contained 238 graphic characters, providing support for eleven national languages: Danish, Dutch, English, Finnish, French, German, Italian, Norwegian, Portuguese, Spanish, and Swedish.
 Monotype and IBM later expanded the family to include 300-DPI bitmaps and characters for additional languages.

 In 1989, Monotype produced PostScript Type 1 outline versions of several Monotype fonts, but an official PostScript version of Arial was not available until 1991.
 In the meantime, a company called Birmy marketed a version of Arial in a Type 1-compatible format.

 In 1990, Robin Nicholas, Patricia Saunders and Steve Matteson developed a TrueType outline version of Arial which was licensed to Microsoft.

 In 1992, Microsoft chose Arial to be one of the four core TrueType fonts in Windows 3.1, announcing the font as an "alternative to Helvetica".
 Matthew Carter has noted that the deal was complex and included a bailout of Monotype, which was in financial difficulties, by Microsoft.
 Microsoft would later extensively fund the development of Arial as a font that supported many languages and scripts.
-Monotype employee Rod MacDonald noted:
+Monotype employee Rod McDonald noted: